miguelmota/solidity-idiosyncrasies/README.md

   }
   ```

 - **There's a limit to how many variables can be in a function**; this includes parameter and return variables.
-The limit is *16* variables.
+The limit is *16* variables, otherwise you get the `StackTooDeepException` error *"Internal compiler error: Stack too deep, try removing local variables."*.

     However if you need that many variables, then *you're probably doing something wrong*.
 You can break up the function into smaller functions, and set global variables to public to generate getters.